Kauromal Chandanmal Khilnani: Career

 He started his career as a clerk in the office of the Commissioner of Karachi.
 He then served as a junior school teacher at Hyderabad and Sukkur.
 Afterwards, he served as Head Master of these schools.
 He also served as a Sindhi translator.

 After qualifying Revenue and Judicial examinations, he was appointed as City Magistrate of Shikarpur and then City Magistrate of Hyderabad.
-He also served as Deputy Collector of Rohri and Hala sundivisions for seven years.
+He also served as Deputy Collector of Rohri and Hala subdivisions for seven years.
 He then joined the education department and served as the founding principal of the Training College for Men Hyderabad.
 In the year 1866, he got school opened in Bhiriya Sindh from Govt side (which is known as Kauromal Chandanmal Academy after his death).
 He also served as Municipal Commissioner and Health officer of Hyderabad.
 He retired in 1899.

 After retirement, he remained member of the Sindh Education Department's Text Books Committee for many years.
 He also served as the as an Examiner for vernacular languages for the convenience of the Englishmen.